have01/Portfoli-2023/README.md

 ** Multi-Page Layout**

-** Styled with React-Bootstrap and Css with easy to customize colors**
+** Styled with React-Bootstrap and TailwinfCss with easy to customize colors**

 ** Fully Responsive**